PaddlePaddle/PaddleClas/docs/en/tutorials/quick_start_recognition_en.md

 ### 3.1 Build the Base Library Based on Your Own Dataset

-First, you need to obtain the original images to store in the database (store in `./dataset/logo_demo_data_v1.0/gallery`) and the corresponding label infomation，recording the category of the original images and the label information）store in the text file[data_file_update.txt](./dataset/logo_demo_data_v1.0/data_file_update.txt)
+First, you need to obtain the original images to store in the database (store in `./dataset/logo_demo_data_v1.0/gallery`) and the corresponding label infomation，recording the category of the original images and the label information）store in the text file `./dataset/logo_demo_data_v1.0/data_file_update.txt`

 Then use the following command to build the index to accelerate the retrieval process after recognition.